waitheramwaurar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The description of all the scripts in this folder are here
 0-hello_world: prints "Hello world"
 1-confused_smiley: displays a confused smiley face
+2-hellofile: display the content of the /etc/passwd file